 What Taught Modules must I take?

 Research Engineers must take 120 credits worth of modules, which essentially means 12 one-week intensive courses.
 The modules which are taken will depend upon the Research Engineer's previous experience and the intended project.
 The choice of modules will be made by the Research Engineer in conjunction with the EngD programme manager and the supervisor.
+Examples of modules can be seen on the course profile.

 What is the role of the EngD Programme Manager?